senzing-garage/knowledge-base/HOWTO/migrate-senzing-using-docker.md

           senzing/senzing-debug
         ```

-1. **Terminal 3:**
+1. Copy files from "old" to "new" Senzing installations.
-   Copy files from "old" to "new" Senzing installations.
+   Perform the following instructions in a new terminal window.
     1. Make a temporary directory to hold files to be copied.
        Example: